sitepilot/docker-runtime/README.md

-# Docker Runtime Image

-An optimized docker image for running an application or service in production.
+An optimized Docker image for running applications and services in production.

 Example implementations: